na-na-hi/renget/archive/is97c.md

 In terms of damage output, Karenina will start dealing damage faster and has access to exclusive memories (no need to run a crutch memory like Hannah), as well as Time Lag Calculation on her Signature move.

 ###The Spending Horseshoe

 Something that's not mentioned often is that there's a funny bell curve where F2P and gigawhales have the ability to do full character rotations optimally, but middle tier spenders do not.

 The more resources you drop on a single character, the more time you'll spend fielding it, and factors like buffs/shred from memory setups and other character breakpoints start mattering way more when compared to even expenditure since you'll only have two characters (or in some more extreme cases one) to deal the bulk of your damage.

+###The Rabbit Hole
+Okay, you got the character and their SS3 like [social network] told you to, so why does it feel like your score go up as much as you expected?
+- Did you get the signature?
+- What about the damage reduction decrease on matrix resonance?
+- And the final atk on 3 ping one?
+- But do you have the other final atk one?
+- Where's your tank's signature?
+- And it's additional damage type shred resonance?
+- And the one that increases the shred duration?
+- Why is it missing [rank breakpoint] that improves it's shred? you NEED it bro
+- Your support?
+- But it has to be [rank breakpoint] or you're missing on buffing value
+- It's signature?
+- It's buffing resonances?
+- Your DPS cub?
+Why isn't it SS you're missing out on 5% extra dmg bonus Miss a few of these modifiers and the final difference in damage to ["F2P BTW" Youtuber/Bilibili creator] will be a bit funny.
+We're still talking about a SS3 dps here, mind you.

 ###6.
 Account power level and (You)